By Molly Patrick

 - 2 teaspoons ginger root, minced

-- Add the garlic and ginger and cook for about 1 minute, stirring often, then add the cumin powder, garam masala, coriander powder, turmeric powder and cayenne powder and cook for about 30 seconds, stirring continually.
+- Add the garlic and ginger and cook for about 1 minute, stirring often, then add the cumin powder, garam masala, coriander powder, turmeric powder and cayenne powder and cook for about 30 seconds, or until fragrant.
 If the spices are sticking to your pot, add a splash of water.

-- Next, add the mushrooms and salt and cook for 2 – 3 minutes, until the mushrooms release their juices (insert dirty joke here) and become soft and tender, but not overcooked until mushy.
+- Next, add the mushrooms and salt.
+Cook for 2–3 minutes, until the mushrooms release their juices (insert dirty joke here) and become soft and tender, but not overcooked until mushy.

 - Add the tomatoes and peas and cook for about 2 minutes, stirring often, until heated through and saucy.
 Turn off heat, stir in the cilantro and add salt and pepper to taste.